arthur-debert/txtx/README.md

 ## Themes

-This extension includes two custom themes specifically designed for RfcDoc
+This extension includes two custom themes specifically designed for txxt
 files:

-- **RfcDoc Dark**: A dark theme optimized for RfcDoc syntax
+- **txxt Dark**: A dark theme optimized for txxt syntax
-- **RfcDoc Light**: A light theme optimized for RfcDoc syntax
+- **txxt Light**: A light theme optimized for txxt syntax

 For information on how to customize these themes or create your own, see the [VSCode Theme Customization Primer](docs/vscode-theme-primer.md).